Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 }
 ```

 - The reason I've done check a for undefined, is so that if there isn't a file, I don't waste resources trying to upload nothing.
-I then return `undefined` for anything other than a successful file upload, so my default setting will apply if the field is empty, or there was an error.
+I then return `undefined` for anything other than a successful file upload, so my default setting will apply if the field was empty, or there was an error.
 If you decide to make uploading a profile image a compulsory feature, then you can leave off this additional check.
 You could also choose to abort the user creation function and return an error.

 - Basically, I've just copied this cloudinary uploader function directly from the cloudinary documentation.
 I'm passing a file and a folder into the function, and cloudinary does the rest to put that file into that folder.
 It will return quite a large object with many properties, let's upload a file and log the result to the console to look at it.
+In Postman, for any POST request that includes files, we need to use **Form Data**.

 - The most useful of those properties for us will be **secure_url**, which is just a link to the online source of the image.
 If you want to be able to delete anything from Cloudinary, you will also need to save the **public_id**.
 Deleting from Cloudinary is optional!
 I'm going to have my imageUpload function return just the secure URL or `undefined` so I can set the return directly as my avatar property on my newUser object.
 Our whole createUser function should now look something like this: